 This document does not include a full description of how to implement an expression constraint parser, classifier or interpreter.
 It does not describe how to transform an expression constraint into other languages, such as OWL, SPARQL or SQL; or how to determine whether two expression constraints are equivalent.
 It also does not describe how to implement an EHR which uses expression constraints to constrain or query its content, or a terminology server which uses expression constraints to query its content.
 Instead, it provides a specification, examples and general guidance to assist in the implementation of expression constraints in any of these applications.

-In 2013, a draft document on "SNOMED CT Expression Constraint Syntax Specification for Terminology Binding" was developed as an assignment during the SNOMED CT Implementation Advisor (SIA) scheme.
+In 2013, a draft document on "SNOMED CT Expression Constraint Syntax Specification for Terminology Binding" was developed as an assignment for the SNOMED CT Implementation Advisor (SIA) scheme.

 In 2014, this work was revised and extended to support a wider range of relevant use cases to produce version 1.0 of the Expression Constraint Language specification (2015).
 These updates included: